XplaiNLP/xplainlp.github.io/content/projects/running_projects/veraXtract.md

 ---
 title: "VeraXtract"
 subtitle: "Verification and extraction of disinformation narratives with individualized explanations"
-summary: "The VeraXtract project is funded by the BMBF to establish and expand the XplaiNLP research group.
+summary: "The VeraXtract project is funded by the BMFTR to establish and expand the XplaiNLP research group.
 The thematic focus is on gaining a better understanding of disinformation narratives.
 The goal is to create a comprehensive overview of misinformation and disinformation in order to make it easier for citizens to access this information."

 url: /projects/past_projects/veraXtract/
 external_link: "https://www.tu.berlin/en/qu/research/current-past-projects/laufende-projekte/veraxtract"